Ruchir-Gupta/Screenshot-To-Code-Convertor/README.md

 # Screenshot-To-Code-Convertor
-Convert any screenshot to code
+Convert any Screenshot to Code